There are way too many things to do in Argentina, that one trip just won’t be enough.

 Salta is the biggest city in the North of Argentina, laying on a beautiful valley surrounded by the fantastic Andean peaks.
-It’s the indigenous heart of the country, and I find that it deserves to be listed among the places to visit in Argentina.
+It’s the indigenous heart of the country, and deserves to be listed among the places to visit in Argentina.
 The central plaza is a great place to hang out and among the places of interest in town there are the Cathedral and Iglesia San Francisco.
-I also enjoyed getting the teleférico to the Cerro San Bernardo, which allowed me to have a great view of the city (hint: go right before sunset to take in the incredible light).
+You can get the teleférico to the Cerro San Bernardo, which allows you to have a great view of the city (hint: go right before sunset to take in the incredible light).

 One of Argentina tourist attractions are its great museums.
 Salta is home to a great anthropology museum, the MAAM (Museo de Antropologia de Alta Montaña), considered the most important museum of North Argentina.
-I love anthropology museums as they allow me to better understand the history and culture of a region and I find MAAM to be excellent, with its fantastic exhibition of Inca artifacts, and 3 mummies found in 1999.
+You will get to see 3 mummies found in 1999.

-The day started quite early: at 8 am, together with a bunch of other adventure seekers who were spending their holidays in Argentina, we left Salta.
-After around two hours drive on a beautiful, scenic road, we reached the base camp on Rio Juramento, where we provided all necessary equipment to raft and we were fully trained.
+The day usually starts quite early: at 8:00 am you will be picked up to drive two hours drive on a beautiful, scenic road, to reach the base camp on Rio Juramento, where you will be given all necessary equipment to raft and get fully trained.

 Another of the great things to do in Argentina that can be enjoyed while in Salta is taking the Tren a las Nubes (Train to the Clouds), which goes through the Quebrada del Toro to reach a spectacular viaduct suspended at 64 meters and 224 meters long, and also crosses a desert which is at 4220 meters above sea level.

 South west of Salta, one of the most beautiful places to visit in Argentina is the Calchaquíes Valley – a gorgeous combination of dry landscapes, pretty adobe villages, traditional crafts markets and some of the best wines in the country.
 The good news is that, compared to the rest of the north of Argentina, this region is still not as explored.
-Among the unmissable Argentina tourist attractions in the area, there are the Devil’s Gorge, the Conchas Gorge and the beautiful Cafayate, a village surrounded by picturesque wineries.
+Make sure to visit the Devil’s Gorge, the Conchas Gorge and the beautiful Cafayate, a village surrounded by picturesque wineries.

 Here are some great options for tours in and from Salta: